 Part B Premiums

-The standard Medicare Part B premium is set each year by CMS.
+The standard Medicare Part B premium is set each year by the Centers for Medicare & Medicaid Services (CMS).
 The amount you pay will vary depending on your situation, including when you signed up for Part B.

 It’s also important to note that if you wait to enroll in Part B, your premium could be 10% higher for every 12-month period that you were eligible for Part B but did not sign up.